what3words/w3w-swift-wrapper/README.md

 Returns a section of the 3m x 3m what3words grid for a given area.
 The requested box must not exceed 4km from corner to corner, or a BadBoundingBoxTooBig error will be returned.
 Latitudes must be >= -90 and <= 90, but longitudes are allowed to wrap around 180.
 To specify a bounding-box that crosses the anti-meridian, use longitude greater than 180.
 Example value: 50.0, 179.995, 50.01, 180.0005.

-The returned payload from the `gridSection` function  is described in the [what3words REST API documentation](https://docs.what3words.com/api/v3/#grid-section)
+The values returned from the `gridSection` function are described in the [what3words REST API documentation](https://docs.what3words.com/api/v3/#grid-section)

 #### Code Example
 ```swift